KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 It functions as the conduit for **resonant motion** between all hypostatic layers.

 **Core Glyphic Sequence:**
-`⚫ ↔ ♾ → 🌳⇅ → ⊙`
+`⚫ ↔ ♾ → 🕊️ → 🌳⇅ → ⊙`
-*(From the Aion–Khaon Continuum emerges the dual Tree of Emanation — the Biospiral — culminating in the Embodied World-Node.)*
+*(From the bifurcal polarity of Aion and Khaon, Spirit stirs the motion of emanation, unfolding the dual Tree of Emanation — the Biospiral — toward the Embodied World-Node.)*

 ---